opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-string.md

 {"message": "ab-cd-ab-cd"}
 ```

-`from` defines which string is replaced, and `to` defines the string to replace the `from` string.
+`from` defines which string is replaced, and `to` defines the string that replaces the `from` string.
 In the preceding example, string `ab:cd:ab:cd` becomes `ab-cd-ab-cd`.
-If the `from` regex string does not return a match, the key returns without any changes.
+If the `from` regex string does not return a match, the key is returned without any changes.

 ## split_string